 Abstract

-Two basic phenomena interact in the way the speed of our reaching movements is determined.
+Many dynamic and kinematic features of reaching movements present invariants depending on the context of the task at hand.
+Two basic phenomena interact in the way the speed of reaching movements is determined.
 First, we tend to reach faster a target that looks more rewarding, despite the additional muscular cost of a faster movement.
-Second, when we need to be more precise, our movement takes more time.
+Second, when we need to be more accurate, movements take more time.
 So far, these two phenomena have been studied in isolation despite their obvious interdependency.
-In particular, two recent computational models of motor control address the first phenomenon.
-They explain the emergence of the time of movement as resulting from a cost-benefit trade-off arising from the summation of a temporally discounted reward and a cost that increases for faster movements.
-However, these models do not account for the second phenomenon, i.e. the dependency between movement time and precision requirements, resulting in a speed-accuracy trade-off and formally expressed by Fitts' law.
-Another model addresses the role of this speed-accuracy trade-off in determining movement time, but does not take the cost of movement into account.
-In this paper, we propose a framework that unifies the cost-benefit trade-o and the speed-accuracy trade-off to explain movement properties related to time.
+Recent computational approaches suggested that the emergence of movement duration resulted from a cost-benefit trade-off arising from the summation of a temporally discounted reward and a cost that increases for faster movements.
+However, these models did not account for the dependency between movement time and precision requirements, resulting in a speed-accuracy trade-off and formally expressed through Fitts' law.
+Another model addressed the role of this speed-accuracy trade-off in determining movement time, but did not take the cost of movement into account.
+Here, we propose a framework that unifies the cost-benefit and speed-accuracy trade-offs to explain movement properties related to time.
 With respect to the cost-benefit trade-off models, precision constraints are incorporated through the derivation of a new optimization criterion that considers probabilistic reaching of a rewarding target that may be missed if the motion is too fast.
 Using this computational model, we investigate the more global trade-off arising from the interactions between movement time, cost and accuracy.
 We show that this model accounts for Fitts' law and for other well-established results in the motor control literature.

 Introduction

+When grasping a hot cup of coffee on a table, our brain must take decisions upon values of myriad parameters that characterize the movement and the way our body interacts with its surrounding environment.
+On the one hand, it might be detrimental to go too fast because a collision between the hand and the cup could occur and hence, harm the skin.
+On the other hand, if it takes too long… the coffee will be cold.
+A specific control policy is selected by compromising the values of parameters in a cost function such as reward, muscular effort and movement duration.

 There has been a recent progress in motor control research on understanding how the time of a reaching movement is chosen.
-In particular, two recent models from Shadmehr et al. [1] and Rigoux & Guigon [2] proposed an optimization criterion that involves a trade-off between the muscular effort and the subjective value of getting the reward, hence a cost-benefit trade-off (CBT).
-On one hand, reaching a target faster requires a larger muscular effort (refs?).
-On the other hand, the subjective value of reaching a target decreases as the time needed to reach the target is increased (refs?).
-As a result, the net expected return consisting of the subjective value minus the muscular effort is optimal for a certain time, as illustrated in Fig. 1(A).
+In particular, two recent models from Shadmehr et al. [1] and Rigoux & Guigon [2] proposed an optimization criterion that involves a trade-off between muscular effort and subjective value of getting the reward, hence a cost-benefit trade-off.
+On the one hand, reaching a target faster requires a larger muscular effort (Berniker et al., 2013).
+On the other hand, the subjective utility of reaching a target decreases as the time needed to reach the target is increased (Haith et al., 2012).
+Consequently, the net expected return resulting from the difference between subjective utility and muscular effort is optimal for a certain time, as illustrated in Figure 1(A).

-However, these models do not account directly for basic facts about the relation between movement difficulty and movement duration as captured more than fifty years ago by Fitts' law [3].
+However, these models did not account directly for basic facts about the relationship between movement difficulty and movement duration as captured more than fifty years ago by Fitts' law [3].
 According to this law, the smaller a target, the slower the reaching movement.
-This is well explained by the so-called speed-accuracy trade-off (SAT) stating that, the faster a movement, the less accurate it is, hence the higher the probability to miss the target.
-So a subject reaching too fast may not get the subjective value associated to reaching and should slow down.
+This is well captured by the so-called speed-accuracy trade-off stating that, the faster a movement, the less accurate it is, hence the higher the probability to miss the target.
+Therefore, when accuracy is a constraint, reaching movements should slow down.